 Army soldiers removed from Pence detail after bringing women back to hotel in Panama

-Several Army soldiers have been removed from Vice President Mike Pence’s communications team after being accused of bringing women back to their hotel in Panama, Fox News has confirmed.
+Four Army soldiers assigned to Vice President Pence's detail have been removed from their duties after being accused of bringing women back to their hotel in Panama, Fox News has confirmed.

 "We are aware of the incident and it is currently under investigation,” Defense Department spokesman Lt.
 Col. Paul Haverstick said Thursday.
 “We can confirm that the individuals in question have been reassigned back to the Army.”